chrokh/toow-old/_sources/index.md

 Whether you're a seasoned coder looking for a turbo boost 🚀 or a complete novice, this book is your ticket to mastering OOP.
 Expect breadth over depth, as a comprehensive understanding often sprouts from the periphery of a subject.

 Who am I?
-I'm [Christopher Okhravi](https://www.christopherokhravi.com), a senior lecturer at Uppsala University with a Ph.D. in Information Systems 🎓.
+I'm [Christopher Okhravi](https://www.christopherokhravi.com), a senior lecturer at Uppsala University with a Ph.D. 🎓 in Information Systems.
 You might know me from my popular [YouTube channel](http://youtube.com/c/christopherokhravi) on programming.

 Let's dive in and start building these skills one by one.